 What are the top three priorities in your life right now?
 How could what you’re trying to do conflict with your priorities?

 Or perhaps you’re not clear on what your priorities are, and this may be preventing you from doing something about the change you want to make.
-(If you’d like to learn how to identify your priorities check this article and download the Wheel of Priorities).
+(If you’d like to learn how to identify your priorities check this article.
+For written instructions on how to complete the Wheel of Priorities, get your FREE copy of the 10 Proven Ways to Successful Life Balance guide here.)

 3. Know your values